 One of the most significant concerns people have when starting homeschooling is making sure their child has the opportunity to socialize with children their age and that the child doesn’t feel isolated.
 Generally, this is done through extracurricular activities.
 Most of these activities will come with a cost, and like many expenses on this list, creating a budget for what is affordable for the family is the first step.

 There are some free extracurricular activities like Sunday School groups, clubs, and community service/volunteering.
-Then, there are some extracurricular activities that cost money, for example, sports, music lessons, scouting, and visual arts lessons.
+Some extracurricular activities cost money, for example, sports, music lessons, scouting, and visual arts lessons.
 One way to get involved in extracurricular activities is through a homeschooling coop.
 As mentioned before, the coop will have membership fees in addition to the cost of the activity.

 After answering these six questions, set a budget for the extracurricular expense.
-Keep in mind, on average; homeschool parents spend $215 on extracurricular activities per child per year.
+On average, homeschool parents spend $215 on extracurricular activities per child per year.

 Estimation of Cost

-As we already determined, it is impossible to give homeschooling a fixed cost, especially when first beginning to homeschool students.
+As we already determined, homeschooling is impossible at a fixed cost, especially when first beginning to homeschool students.
 Curriculum, materials, field trips, and extracurricular activities all contribute to the overall cost.
-The cost of homeschooling depends on how much is willing to be spent and how much time you will put into preparing lessons.
+The cost of homeschooling depends on how much is willing to be spent and how much time you will prepare lessons.

 - Overall, the curriculum, on average, costs $300-$600.